Lifting literacy and numeracy skills in agriculture

 Supporting growth, and recovery from COVID-19, means supporting skills

 Almost half of all Tasmanians struggle with literacy and more struggle with numeracy.
-That means the agriculture workforce of 14 000 people (including fishing and forestry) potentially has 7000 who have difficulty with literacy and numeracy.
+That means the agriculture workforce of 14 000 people (including fishing and forestry) potentially has 7000 who have difficulties with everyday tasks.
 Raising skills is an important way we can support economic growth in this sector.
 It is all the more important in light of the ambitious target set by the Tasmanian Government to achieve 10-fold growth at the farm gate to $10 billion by 2050, and to support recovery from the impact of COVID-19.

 Reducing errors, streamlining processes, boosting productivity and wellbeing

 In the Paper, Ms Murfet records how lower skill levels lead to mistakes.
 Measuring chemicals, filling in safety incident reports and following written procedures are just some tasks that require numeracy and literacy skills.
 She also heard about the shame and stigma that people feel when their skills are not as good as they would like and how they are reluctant to ask for help.
+They may not value the strong skills they have in other areas of work.
 In raising these issues, the Discussion Paper opens the conversation about how the agricultural sector can work with 26TEN to raise awareness and begin a change that will benefit all Tasmanians.

 26TEN is already building skills in the Agriculture Sector